flutter-rb/flutter-rb/README.md

 ## About

-A tool for checking a Flutter plugin structure.
+CLI tool for checking a Flutter plugin structure.

 ### Checks